 Papua

-New Guinea claims the San Francisco museum doesn't have a right to items
+New Guinea claims the San Francisco museum doesn't have a right to items in

-The De Young reopened in October with Marcia and John
+The De Young reopened in October with Marcia and John Friede’s

-Friede’s collection of Papoua
+collection of Papoua

 New Guinea art put on display upstairs.

-Aboriginal painting Just 10 years after the first major auction dedicated to Aboriginal
+Aboriginal painting Just 10 years after

-painting art, an indigenous painting is tipped to break through the
+painting is tipped to break through the million Australian dollar barrier this

-Aboriginal Fishing For over 500 generations, Native peoples have
+Aboriginal Fishing For over 500 generations,

-fished the rich waters of Atlantic Canada.
+Native peoples have fished the rich waters of Atlantic Canada.

 For items on sale visit www.buyafricanantiques.com

-oriental rugs Nomadic Weavings: Treasures from Looms
+oriental rugs Nomadic Weavings: Treasures

-trappings and exquisite embroideries.
+animal trappings and exquisite embroideries.

 [ Outside Africa Art antiques ] [ Aboriginal ] [ oriental rugs ] [ Indian-treasures ] [ papoua new guinea ] [ Pacific Sainsbury ] [ precolumbian art ] [ history of native american indians ] [ New-Ireland ] [ endangered species ] [ tribal tattoos ] [ Precolumbian art ] [ shrunken heads ] [ hair styles ]